-Predrag wanted to study something useful in today’s world and relevant to society
+Predrag wanted to study something useful and relevant

 Picture of male student, at campus, OsloMet, Pilestredet.

-He explains that the student body is varied and come from different backgrounds and nationalities.
+He explains that the students come from different backgrounds and nationalities.

 "Some are teachers like me, others have a background in social sciences or educational studies with a development perspective, and the students come from several different countries.
 This allows us to learn a lot from each other's professional knowledge and cultural perspectives."